Chloe Price: Life Is Strange

-In Life Is Strange: Before the Storm
+Life Is Strange: Before the Storm

 Three years before the events of Life is Strange, sixteen-year-old Chloe Price sneaks into a concert at an old mill.
 Conflict arises with two men inside, but she escapes with the help of schoolmate Rachel Amber.
 The next day, Chloe and Rachel reunite at Blackwell Academy and decide to ditch class, hitching a ride on a passing train before getting off at a lookout point.
-They people-watch through a viewfinder and see a man and a woman kiss in the park below, which upsets Rachel.
+They watch through a viewfinder and see a man and a woman kiss in the park below, which upsets Rachel.
 They take a walk to a local scrapyard.
 Chloe confronts Rachel about her change in mood, but she refuses to answer.
-When Chloe meets Rachel later, Rachel explains that the man the two saw was her father James, a District Attorney, and that the woman he was kissing was not her mother.
+When Chloe meets Rachel later, Rachel explains that the man the two saw was her father, James, a District Attorney, and that the woman he was kissing was not her mother.
 Rachel burns a photo of herself and her father, inadvertently causing a wildfire.

 The next day, Chloe and Rachel are reprimanded by Principal Wells for ditching school.
 Chloe hides out at the scrapyard where she finds an old truck in need of repair.
 She then receives a call from local drug dealer Frank Bowers, who arranges a meeting to discuss settling her debt with him.
 Chloe agrees to repay him by helping him steal money from her classmate Drew, who owes Frank a large sum.
 However, Chloe learns that Drew is being violently extorted by another drug dealer, Damon Merrick, and she must decide whether to pay off the dealer with the stolen money to protect Drew or keep it.
 Later, when a student is unable to participate in the school's theater production of The Tempest due to road closures caused by the wildfire, Chloe reluctantly takes on the role opposite Rachel.
 After the play, they decide to leave Arcadia Bay with the truck from the scrapyard and return to Rachel's house to pack.
 Following a confrontation there, James reveals that the woman they saw him kissing was Rachel's biological mother.